 One of these is in relation to ISO.
 The usual advice is to use the lowest ISO possible when you take a photo.
 There’s a good reason for this, as the image quality is always higher at lower ISOs than higher ones.
 But, what the authors don’t mention is that the quality at high ISOs on modern DSLR’s is now very good indeed.

 Given that high ISOs, especially if combined with prime lenses, enable you to take photos with a hand-held camera in low light conditions, when the quality of light can be amazing for subjects like portraiture, I think they are worth experimenting with.
 Embrace high ISO.
 Use it whenever the light is low.
 It depends on what camera you have, but you may be surprised how little noise there is at ISO settings like 1600, 3200, and 6400, especially if you follow the tips presented later on in this article.

 There are several factors that make the high ISO settings more usable on recent digital cameras:

 - Sensor technology and noise reduction.
-For example, the latest EOS cameras use the DIGIC V processor.
-The DIGIC V is faster and more powerful than previous versions and one of the benefits of this is that it’s better at reducing noise when you use the JPEG format (if you use RAW, noise reduction is carried out by your RAW processing software instead).
+For example, the latest cameras use processors that are faster and more powerful than previous versions, and one of the benefits of this is that it’s better at reducing noise when you use the JPEG format (if you use RAW, noise reduction is carried out by your RAW processing software instead).